John Farrell (baseball manager): Boston Red Sox

 On October 20, 2012, it was reported that Farrell had asked to be allowed to interview for the manager position with the Boston Red Sox.
 The next day the Blue Jays officially confirmed Farrell had accepted the manager position with Boston.
 In the same transaction, Toronto sent pitcher David Carpenter to Boston in exchange for infielder Mike Avilés.
 On October 22, 2013, Farrell was named Sporting News' 2013 AL Manager of the Year.
 In 2013, Farrell became the fifth first-year Red Sox manager to win the American League pennant.
 The Red Sox subsequently went on to win the 2013 World Series, going from worst to first under Farrell in just a year's time.
 It was also the first time in 95 years that the Red Sox won the Series at home, the last time being the 1918 World Series.
 However, the team struggled during Farrell's second year as manager and subsequently finished last in their division.
 Farrell accepted responsibility for their poor performance and also attributed their problems to inconsistencies in their offense.

 Farrell's 2015 season was cut short in August when he was diagnosed with lymphoma and forced to seek treatment.
 By the time of his departure, the Red Sox's struggles were continuing and they again found themselves in last place in their division, where they ultimately finished for the second year in a row.
 Nevertheless, it was announced that Farrell would return as the Red Sox's manager in 2016.

-The 2016 season was a noted improvement for Farrell and the Red Sox, who finished at the top of their division and returned to the playoffs.
+The 2016 season was an improvement for Farrell and the Red Sox, who finished at the top of their division and returned to the playoffs.
 However, the team would be swept in the American League Division Series against the Cleveland Indians, led by their former manager Terry Francona, under whom Farrell had previously served.

 The Red Sox again finished at the top of their division under Farrell in the 2017 season, but were also eliminated in the divisional round for a second consecutive year, this time against the Houston Astros.
 On October 11, 2017, the Red Sox announced Farrell's termination after serving five years as manager.